 One of my favorite techniques to play with at the beach is horizontal panning.
 It is really simple and can create a beautiful dreamy effect of the water, sand, and sky in any combination.

 You will want to use a shutter speed between about 2 seconds up to around 1/30 of a second or so.
 To do this, you’ll need to set your ISO quite low and close down your aperture significantly.
 If during the day, you may need a Neutral Density Filter to block some light.
 A 6 stop or 3 stop filter would be best in this situation.
-A 10 stop filter will be more than you need and prevent you from being able to see through the viewfinder when the filter is on.
+A 10 stop filter will be more than you need and just make things harder.

 You can use a tripod or shoot handheld.
 A tripod may keep you steadier horizontally but handheld works too so definitely don’t hesitate to try this without a tripod.
 In either case, you’ll want to frame your shot and focus on your scene and then after you press the shutter, or AS you press the shutter with the faster shutter speeds, just pan the camera to the right.
 When I shoot handheld I hold my arms close to my body and just turn my body to keep steady.
 If shooting around 1/30 of a second, you’ll need to move quicker to get the effect.
 With a second or two you can go slower as you have more time.